MICLab-Unicamp/medpseg/README.md

 ## Citation

-    @misc{carmo2023medpseg,
+    @misc{carmo2024medpseg,
-          title={MEDPSeg: End-to-end segmentation of pulmonary structures and lesions in computed tomography}, author={Diedre S. Carmo and Jean Ribeiro and Alejandro P. Comellas and Joseph M. Reinhardt and Sarah E. Gerard and Letícia Rittner and Roberto A. Lotufo}, year={2023},
+      title={MEDPSeg: Hierarchical polymorphic multitask learning for the segmentation of ground-glass opacities, consolidation, and pulmonary structures on computed tomography}, author={Diedre S. Carmo and Jean A. Ribeiro and Alejandro P. Comellas and Joseph M. Reinhardt and Sarah E. Gerard and Letícia Rittner and Roberto A. Lotufo}, year={2024},
       eprint={2312.02365},
       archivePrefix={arXiv},
       primaryClass={eess.IV}
       }

 ## Requirements